GenericMadScientist/CH-Steg-Reader/README.md

 ## Contact

-Bugs can be reported on the GitHub page or DM'd to me on Discord (GMS#5303).
+Bugs can be reported on the GitHub page or DM'd to me on Discord (genericmadscientist).